If your home is part of a condominium owners' association (COA) or homeowners' association (HOA) in Michigan and you

 State law and the COA or HOA's governing documents will usually set out the type of charges that may be included in the lien.
-A COA in Michigan is permitted to include the following in its lien pursuant to state law:
+A COA in Michigan is permitted to include the following in its lien under state law: